5-year Dubai visa: Now we can call the city our forever home, say expats

 Residents and foreigners above 55 years old may apply for the five-year retirement visa, launched by the Dubai Tourism and the General Directorate of Residency and Foreigners Affairs.
 The retiree has to have a monthly income of Dh20,000 from investments or pensions; or Dh1 million in savings; or property in Dubai worth Dh2 million.

-After spending nearly 17 years in South Africa and some years in Indonesia and Singapore, Varyani said Dubai is the only place she wants to spend her retirement years in.
+Read on: All you need to know about the 5-year retirement visa After spending nearly 17 years in South Africa and some years in Indonesia and Singapore, Varyani said Dubai is the only place she wants to spend her retirement years in.

 "There is a lot of respect and opportunities for us women here and there are so many ways in which women can become entrepreneurs and feel encouraged.
 I opened my Yoga Ashram in Dubai and have made such good friends and made a difference in their lives by offering them healing yoga sessions," Varyani said.